Here's a quick look at what I've been working on.

 I developed the Train Finding Alexa Skill with Node.js, Amazon Web Services, and Amazon's Developer Console.

-Progress can be tracked via the Train Finder tag.
+This project is inactive; previous progress can be tracked via the Train Finder tag.

 Myers-Briggs Database on Android